-Access to the beta was handled through Steam.
+Beta access was handled through Steam.
 Steam users could obtain invitations to the game as an item in their Steam inventory at random by signing up.
 Active players could then receive extra invitations that could be traded to others.
 For a long while, this turned Dota 2 invitations into a commodity unto themselves, which was made confusing as different invitations wound up being exclusively usable in specific regions.

 Though the game was already the biggest on Steam at that point, Dota 2 was officially launched and made openly available in 2013.

 For a long while, Dota 2 set itself apart from the rest of the gaming pack by having absurdly large prize pools for its biggest esports events.
+Dota 2 pro players were famous, not just because of their skill, but because they were becoming the richest professional video gamers in the world.

 The International became an annual event and in 2013, Valve added The International Compendium to the game.
 This was an item that could be purchased in-game to unlock extra content related to the tournament, with 25% of the revenue being added to the TI prize pool.